drewf24/world-airbnb/writeup/writeup.md

 Surprisingly, the Bronx contains the neighborhood, Eastchester, with the highest median price of $475.00.
 Given the extensive analysis already done for location by borough and co-ordinates, neighborhood will not be analyzed further as it is beyond the initial scope of our focus.
-Next we will investigate other location variables such as latitude and longitude as well was borough to predict price by location

 ### Regression analysis